GuillemFo/Minishell/Infor/readme.md

 06/02/24 Expansor->
 been trying to understand anna's code for 3h now.
-Been told to focus on my part and then merge the codes.
+Been told to focus on my part and then merge the codes. might need a flag to check if it has a $ so we might need to expand